Insight

-Labour’s Employment Rights Bill is the first step towards the new government fulfilling one of it’s core election pledges by introducing wide-ranging reforms to workers’ rights and enhancing pay protections.
+Labour’s Employment Rights Bill is the first step towards the new government fulfilling one of its core election pledges by introducing wide-ranging reforms to workers’ rights and enhancing pay protections.

-Below is a breakdown of some of the key changes proposed in the legislation, however there is no need to panic as these will likely take around 18 – 24 months to fully consult on and implement.
+Below is a breakdown of some of the key changes proposed in the legislation, however, there is no need to panic as these will likely take around 18 – 24 months to fully consult on and implement.

 One of the headline reforms is the introduction of day one protection against unfair dismissal, which will be estimated to benefit 9 million workers.
 Under current rules, employees must work for two years before qualifying for this protection.